Errol Flynn: Death

 By 1959, Flynn's financial difficulties had become so serious that he flew on 9 October to Vancouver, British Columbia, to negotiate the lease of his yacht Zaca to the businessman George Caldough.
 As Caldough was driving Flynn and the 17-year-old actress Beverly Aadland, who had accompanied him on the trip, to the airport on 14 October for a Los Angeles-bound flight, Flynn began complaining of severe pain in his back and legs.

 Caldough transported him to the residence of a doctor, Grant Gould, who noted that Flynn had considerable difficulty navigating the building's stairway.
 Gould, assuming that the pain was due to degenerative disc disease and spinal osteoarthritis, administered 50 milligrams of Demerol (pethidine) intravenously.
 As Flynn's discomfort diminished, he "reminisced at great length about his past experiences" to those present.
 He refused a drink when offered it.

 Gould then performed a leg massage in the apartment's bedroom and advised Flynn to rest there before resuming his journey.
 Flynn responded that he felt "ever so much better."
 After 20 minutes Aadland checked on Flynn and discovered him unresponsive.
 Despite immediate emergency medical treatment from Gould and a swift transfer by ambulance to Vancouver General Hospital, he did not regain consciousness and was pronounced dead that evening.

 The coroner's report and the death certificate noted the cause of death as a myocardial infarction (heart attack) due to coronary thrombosis and coronary atherosclerosis, with fatty degeneration of liver and partial cirrhosis of the liver significant enough to be listed as contributing factors.
 After his death, genital warts were reported to have been removed in previous medical treatment.
-Flynn was survived by his son and both his parents.

 Flynn was buried at Forest Lawn Memorial Park Cemetery in Glendale, California, with six bottles of his favourite whisky.

+In a 1969 interview, his daughter Deirdre said that at the time of his death more than a dozen creditors demanded payment for sums owed by Flynn years earlier.
+The estate had not yet been settled in 1969, and that she and her sister Rory received a "little money," proceeds from an insurance policy, and $30,000.